tinamayswinkels/sukhavati/our-story.md

 &nbsp;

-Once at Sukhavati, our Ayurvedic doctors will explain specific do’s and don'ts during
+Once at Sukhavati, our Ayurvedic doctors will explain specific do’s and don’ts during

 Panchakarma.
 These include avoiding excessive sun or wind exposure,